kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-in-production.md

 They do not scale silicon.
 ```

-## Request Concurrency and Resource Concurrency Should Be Separated
+## Request Concurrency and Resource Concurrency Should Be Separated { #request-vs-resource-concurrency }

 A useful virtual-thread architecture separates two questions.